-We have invested capital1 of \$149 billion and a stable and growing annual free cash flow of approximately \$5 billion.
-The access to significant resources has enabled us to (1) pursue highly accretive growth, (2) accelerate the growth of our asset management business, and (3) build and grow new businesses.
+We have invested capital1 of approximately \$175 billion and a stable and growing annual free cash flow of \$5.6 billion as at December 31, 2024.
+The access to significant resources has enabled us to (1) pursue highly accretive growth, (2) accelerate the growth of our Asset Management business, and (3) build and grow new businesses.